-When you enable your channel for monetization, you can turn on ads for your videos.
-Ads are served through the AdSense auction, DoubleClick, and other YouTube-sold sources.
-Once you turn on monetization, it may take some time for ads to appear.
+When you turn on monetization for your channel, you can turn on ads for your videos.
+Ads are served through the AdSense auction, Google Ad Manager, and other YouTube-sold sources.
+Once you turn on monetization, it may take some time for ads to show up.

-The ads displayed on your video are automatically determined based on contextual factors, including (but not limited to) your video metadata and whether the content is advertiser-friendly.
+The ads on your video are automatically chosen based on context like your video metadata and whether the content is advertiser-friendly.

 We regularly monitor and update our systems to deliver the most relevant ads to your videos.
-However, we don't manually control all of the ads that appear with your videos, so we can't guarantee that specific ads will be displayed.
+But, we don't manually control every ad that shows with your videos, so we can't guarantee that we’ll play specific ads.

-Ads will not always appear on videos enabled for monetization.
+Ads will not always show on monetized videos.
 There may not always be an ad available at the time of viewing.
 If you think there's a problem with ads, learn why ads might not be showing on your videos.

-Since 2010, YouTube has allowed a small number of partners to sell ads for the content they place on YouTube.
-These ads are called "partner-sold ads."
-In order to qualify for partner-sold ads, organizations must distribute content across multiple platforms and have the company infrastructure (including sales forces) to sell ads against their own videos.
+Since 2010, YouTube has allowed a few partners to sell ads for the content they place on YouTube.
+These ads are called "partner-sold ads".
+To qualify for partner-sold ads, organizations must distribute content across different platforms and have the company infrastructure (including sales forces) to sell ads against their videos.

 For partner-sold ads, the partners work directly with advertisers to serve ads on content they own.
-Advertisers purchase ads from these partners so that the ads show up on specific content.
-This means that partner-sold ads may show even on videos that YouTube considers "not suitable for most advertisers."
-This is because these partners take full responsibility for the ad placement by working directly with the advertisers; they bear the full risk of putting ads on content advertisers may not think is brand suitable.
+Advertisers buy ads from these partners so that the ads show up on specific content.
+This means that partner-sold ads may show even on videos that YouTube considers "not suitable for most advertisers".
+These partners take full responsibility for the ad placement by working directly with the advertisers.
+They bear the full risk of putting ads on content advertisers may not think is brand suitable.

 Partners can't sell ads against content that is related to tragedies.